 The Health Innovators programme is unique due to its dedicated health professional focus.
 The conditions for innovation in the healthcare sector are unique and thus require solid knowledge of the system, the professional communities and the implementation challenges often found here.

 Unique to the programme is that advisers are assigned to each team, focussing exclusively on your idea and challenges.
-Advisers include:
+Advisers include representatives from the healthcare sector, the innovation environment, researchers and business advisors.

 Every other week the selected teams meet for joint sessions, where experts from CHI’s partner organisations and the innovation environment give inspiring talks on innovation in the healthcare sector.
 Through talks and workshops each team gains solid insight into health innovation, which will function as a basis for their continued work on the idea.

-The joint sessions will in the fall take place every other Thursday at 16:00-18:00, followed by sandwiches and networking.
+The joint workshops will take place on Thursdays at 15:00-18:00, followed by sandwiches and networking.

 The main effort is undertaken in-between sessions and guidance, where each team works with various tools helping you focus on the development of your idea.